idempiere/idempiere.github.io/README.md

 ## Github Editing

 You are welcome to perform basic edits using the htts://github.com web interface.
+Here is a quick summary:
+- Navigate to any given page (example: https://idempiere.github.io/docs/introduction)
+- Click on the 'edit this page' link at the bottom of the page.

-### Installation
+## Installation

 If you wish to make and test local edits, use the following instructions: